1Maxnet1/awesome-transit/README.md

 - [Trufi App](https://github.com/trufi-association/trufi-app) - A cross-platform Flutter app that uses [OpenTripPlanner](http://www.opentripplanner.org/)
 - [MACS Transit Android App](https://github.com/yeSpud/MACSTransitApp) - A bus tracker app for Android devices for the MACS Transit system in Fairbanks, Alaska.
 Uses RouteMatch APIs.
 - [Tiramisu Transit](https://github.com/CMU-RERC-APT/tiramisu3-pr#mobile-app-client) - An adaptive mobile transit app that shows real-time bus arrival information developed and deployed by Carnegie Mellon University.
 Written using Ionic framework.
 No longer maintained.
+- [KDE Itinerary](https://apps.kde.org/itinerary/) - digital travel assistant that protects your privacy.
+It makes collecting all the information about your travel inside a single application easy and straightforward.
+KDE Itinerary is available for Plasma Mobile and Android.
+- [KTrip](https://apps.kde.org/ktrip/) - helps you navigate in public transport.
+It allows you to find journeys between specified locations, departures for a specific station and shows real-time delay and disruption information.
+- [Railway](https://apps.gnome.org/en/DieBahn/) - Railway lets you look up travel information across networks and borders without having to navigate through different websites.
+Due to the adaptive design, it is suitable to plan your trip in advance or mobile on the go.
+- [Bimba](https://bimba.app/) - FLOSS public transport passenger companion; a timetable in your pocket.

 #### Native Apps (closed source)